Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 Minimizes discomforts of chronic diseases.

-- Walking on a regular basis helps one overcome these discomforts.
+• Walking regularly helps one overcome these discomforts.
 Stress is said to be a prime causative factor for chronic diseases.

-Walking is a type of natural exercise and is said to strengthen the heart and other muscles.
+Walking is a type of natural exercise that strengthens the heart and other muscles.

 Tips for a healthy walk